 Bernzomatic Worthington Trigger Start Propane Torch

-This propane torch with a trigger start ignition quickly gets a fire started, whether at home or out camping.
+This propane torch with a trigger start ignition quickly gets a fire started, whether you're having a backyard bonfire or want to start a campfire.
 Also, the flame control valve easily sizes flame and extinguishes it when finished.

 QuickSurvive All-Purpose Waterproof Fire Starters

-If the weather isn't cooperating or you need to start a fire fast, opt for these all-weather and waterproof fire starters.
+If the weather isn't cooperating or you need to light a fire pit or campfire fast, opt for these all-weather and waterproof fire starters.
 It will start a fire if it's directly lit or struck with a magnesium flint striker.

 Want to shop the best products at the best prices?
 Check out Daily Deals from BestReviews.